volodya-lombrozo/newsman/docs/do-you-trust-me.md

 Example of a report: #{example_risks}.
 List of Pull Requests: ```#{all}```.
 ```

-Unfortunately, it didn't work as expected.
+Unfortunately, it didn't work as expected this time.
 Not all code changes carried risks, so the AI often tried to invent new risks where there were none.
 Sometimes it simply repeated the PR description without identifying any problems.
 Other times, it printed risks from the example provided instead of from the real data.